 Until next time,

-The Dorset Rambler.
+Your friend The Dorset Rambler

-If you would like to contact me, my details are on my website which is http://www.yarrowphotography.com – comments and feedback are welcomed.
+If you would like to contact me, my email address is email@example.com – comments and feedback are always welcomed.

 All photographs, poems and words in this blog are the copyright of The Dorset Rambler and must not be reproduced without permission.